Raicuparta/nomai-vr/README.md

 - Confirm that it generated a new file `OuterWilds\OuterWilds_Data\Managed\publicized_assemblies\Assembly-CSharp_publicized.dll`;
 - Open the project solution file `NomaiVR.sln` in Visual Studio;
 - If needed, right click `References` in the Solution Explorer > Manage NuGet Packages > Update OWML to fix missing references;
+- Open Unity and import the project under `Unity`, some dependencies should be downloaded
+- Close Unity when the project has finished importing

+After doing this you should compile a release build from Visual Studio (the configuration to select is `OWML`), it'll let unity compile the support project and assetbundles and then compile the mod.
-After doing this, the project references should be working.
+The project references should now be working.
 When you build the solution, the dll and json files will be copied to `[Mod Manager directory]/OWML/NomaiVR`.
 If this process is successful, you should see the mod show up in the Mod Manager.

+The available build configurations are:
+- `Debug` which compiles only the mod and patcher binaries for BepInEx
+- `DebugOWML` which compiles only the mod and patcher binaries for OWML
+- `Release` which compiles both the unity project and the mod + patcher for BepInEx
+- `OWML` which compiles both the unity project and the mod + patcher for OWML

 If for some reason none of this is working, you might have to set everything manually: